 - The title character of the story "The Deed of the Deft-Footed Dragon" by Avram Davidson.

-- The Laundry takes its name from the fact that it was run out of the apartments above a Chinese laundry during World War II.
+- In The Laundry Files, The Laundry takes its name from the fact that it was run out of the apartments above a Chinese laundry during World War II.

 - One The Dana Girls novel involved a Chinese launderer.